majoporse/showcase/README.md

 # My School Project Showcase

 Welcome to my School Project Showcase!
-Here, you'll find a collection of projects that I've completed across various courses.
-These projects represent my interests, skills, and the knowledge I've gained during my academic journey.
-Feel free to explore and get inspired by the work I've done.
+Here, you'll discover a compilation of projects that reflect my academic journey, showcasing my interests, skills, and acquired knowledge.
+Among these projects, you'll find examples covering the basics of image processing, as well as projects implemented using C++ and the QT framework.
+Feel free to explore and draw inspiration from the work I've accomplished.